Newton Abbot: Cider bar

 Said to be one of only two remaining cider houses in the United Kingdom, Ye Olde Cider Bar in East Street sells only cider, perry, country wines and soft drinks.
-Its interior and simple wooden furniture remain relatively unchanged, but some old bar customs, such as limiting women and holidaymakers to half-pint measures and covering the floor with sawdust, have ceased.
+Its interior and simple wooden furniture remain relatively unchanged.

 Newton Abbot Town & GWR Museum

 After a 2019 relocation, the museum is now in the Newton's Place community centre in Newfoundland Way.
 It displays the history of Newton Abbot and of the Great Western Railway.